suhani-ttr/college-demo/README.md

 # college-demo
-This is my second Repo
+This is my second git Repo
+<br> Authour - Suhani